 At Mitchell Brook this money was used in order to provide:

 - Curriculum resources and materials that support ‘catch up’ and mental well being of pupils

 - Staff training, so needs of children who have been identified as needing to ‘catch up’ in their learning are worked towards

-There are two broad aims for ‘catch up’
+The two broad aims of ‘catch up’

 - Attainment outcomes at end of 2020-21 for all year groups will be at least in line with those at the end of 2019.

 - The mental health needs of children are met and supported by the school.